mgbarsky/flipper/README.md

 The correlation is negative if they rarely occur together.
 The same item (for example, skim milk or white bread) can be generalized to higher abstraction levels (milk, bread).
-The higher abstraction groups encompass more items.
+The higher abstraction groups encompass multiple items and thus correlation between them may be different.
 The correlation between milk and bread can be positive, while correlation between some specific sub-types (skim milk and white bread) can be negative.
 We say that correlation flips when moving from one abstraction level to another.</p>